-- To sit at heel position whilst three objects are placed in front of the dog. - To retrieve the correct object when cued. - To work briskly although reasonable time is allowed for the dog to select the object. - To sit close enough in front of the handler so that the handler, without moving his/her feet, can accept the object.
+- To sit at heel position whilst three two objects are placed in front of the dog. - To retrieve the correct object when cued. - To work briskly although reasonable time is allowed for the dog to select the object. - To sit close enough in front of the handler so that the handler, without moving his/her feet, can accept the object.

 Note: The handler may use verbal & signal cues to designate which object is to be retrieved.
 No additional cues may be used during the retrieve.
+No additional cues may be given to the dog once they have reached the objects.
+Once the dog has picked up an object and started to return to the handler, encouragement may be given.
 The handler may turn towards the object of choice and point to the object of choice.
 Praise may be offered only after the dog has successfully retrieved the correct article and is returning to the handler.

-Three dissimilar objects or inactive toys of the handler's choice are placed 10 feet in front of the handler as depicted in the diagram below.
+Three Two dissimilar objects or inactive toys of the handler's choice are placed 10 feet in front of the handler as depicted in the diagram below.
 The objects are placed 2 feet apart.
 No sound or light may be emitted from the objects and neither must they easily roll i.e. such as a ball but dumbbells are permitted.
 The objects should be of a size commensurate with that of the dog (small dog - small objects).